Maia-Everett/lintian.eu/_posts/2024-07-27-warcraft-retrospective-31.md

 ![The Ruins of Dalaran](/assets/wr/20240707174134_1.jpg)
 {% endfigure %}

 The main naga base, however, puts up a much harder fight.
 It's absolutely crawling with naga units and pumps out replacements at an absurd speed, while also being home to a level 10 Illidan and a naga sea witch.
-I had to restart the mission at this point several times, trying different combinations of units and attacks, even using the Scroll of Animate Dead I had saved from the previous mission, even if necromancy isn't really something night elves should be doing.
+I had to reload my save at this point several times, trying different combinations of units and attacks, even using the Scroll of Animate Dead I had saved from the previous mission, even if necromancy isn't really something night elves should be doing.
 From a certain point onward I built only chimaeras, and that proved to be a fortunate decision.

 {% figure [caption:"In the end I leveled everything and killed the summoners with only a token force left."] %}
 ![The Ruins of Dalaran](/assets/wr/20240707180351_1.jpg)